amitadate/EECS-371-KRR/README.md

 ### Directions :

-Load the attached fact and rule files into he KB.
+Load the attached fact and rule files into the KB.

 Run the queries from the below